MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 *This experience is only available through private preview at this time.*

 The Query designer gives you access to all of your Workplace Analytics metrics.
-You can use one of the following for custom insights about your organization.
+You can use one of the following options for custom insights about your organization.

 * [**Templates**](#templates) - Provide an easy way to pull Workplace Analytics metrics into Power BI, where you can quickly analyze your organization's workplace patterns and trends.
 Each Power BI template helps you understand a different business challenge.
 * [**Queries**](#queries) - Help you create datasets that answer custom business challenges.
 After creating a dataset, you can then analyze the data in a tool of your choice.

 ## Templates

-The Query designer in Workplace Analytics shows a list of predefined [Power BI templates](#power-bi-templates) that can help you analyze behavioral insights relating to the most common business outcomes, such as transforming your meeting culture, enhancing your organizational resiliency, developing effective managers, boosting employee engagement, and so on.
+The Query designer in Workplace Analytics shows a list of predefined [Power BI templates](#power-bi-templates) that help you analyze behavioral insights about some of the most common business goals, such as: transform meeting culture, enhance organizational resilience, develop effective managers, boost employee engagement, and so on.

   ![Power BI templates](../Images/WpA/Tutorials/query-designer.png)

-For example, if you select **Business continuity**, you'll see more details about the report data, what the template's prerequisites are, and the setup steps required for analyzing your organization's business continuity data in Power BI.
+For example, if you select **Business continuity**, you'll see more details about the report data, the template's prerequisites, and the setup steps required for analyzing your organization's business continuity data in Power BI.

 ![Business continuity template details](../Images/WpA/Tutorials/query-template-details.png)